catalogworks/catalog-contracts/docs/Catalog.md

 function royaltyPayoutAddress(uint256 _tokenId) external view returns (address)
 ```

-royaltyPayoutAddress Functiongets the address of the royalty payout for a token
+gets the address of the royalty payout for a token

 *basic public getter method for royalty payout address *